 Ignoring key customer journeys

 Once banks in the German retail sector have realigned their thinking toward holistic customer journeys, the next step is to map their customer journeys and figure out which ones are most critical to business.
-This includes taking into consideration factors such as the areas of improvement, factors that could have an impact on brand image, and other value considerations.
+This includes taking into consideration factors such as the areas of improvement, factors that could have an impact on brand image, and other valuable considerations.
 For improving critical journeys, banks should determine what degree of improvement will make the most economic sense and generate the most value.
 German Retail banking sector companies must arrive at a decision on how much needs to be invested to create that “wow” experience for customers and whether the effort is worth it, given the expected additional revenue.

 Choosing right customer segments to prioritize

 Direct banking companies often show the highest customer satisfaction levels when compared to big private banks.
 Corporative banks, and savings banks.
 This is because the latter has a more diverse customer base with a range of differing needs, making it harder to provide superior service across the board.
 This necessitates banks to identify their various customer groups and determine how important each is to the bank’s business.
-The value of a customer to a bank can vary based on the product or service being offered and can be measured by number of products, loyalty, credit, or future financial opportunity.
+The value of a customer to a bank can vary based on the product or service being offered and can be measured by a number of products, loyalty, credit, or future financial opportunity.
 Companies in the German retail banking sector need to understand the needs of each group in detail and target the segment with an exceptional and differentiated experience across the end-to-end customer journey.